mathesh-me/dsl-approach-jenkins-project/README.md

 DSL is a programming language that is designed to perform a specific set of tasks.
 It is a high-level language that is easy to read and understand.
 DSL is used to automate various tasks in the CI/CD pipeline, such as code retrieval, building, testing, and deployment.
 It is also used to archive build artifacts, store test results, and send email notifications in case of job failures.
 DSL is a powerful tool that can be used to enhance the automation and efficiency of the software development process.

+## Best Practices 📝

+- **Use DSL to automate repetitive tasks**: DSL is a powerful tool that can be used to automate repetitive tasks in the CI/CD pipeline, such as code retrieval, building, testing, and deployment.
+It is also used to archive build artifacts, store test results, and send email notifications in case of job failures.

 ## Technologies Used 🛠️